10+ Tips for Doing a Sugar Detox

 Learn more about natural sugars vs. added sugars.

 5. Eat More Protein

-Choose complex carbs like sweet potato and butternut squash.
-There’s no need to completely lower or cut out carbohydrates.
+Unless your doctor has advised it, there’s no need to completely lower or cut out carbohydrates even if you’re watching sweets.
 It is the refined, simple carbohydrates like pasta, bread, and sugar can spike and crash your blood sugar.

 7. Choose Healthy Snacks